Multiple types of unconventional quasiparticles in the chiral crystal CsBe$_2$F$_5$

 We are now moving on to analyze the band crossings on the $\Gamma$-X and M-$\Gamma$ paths.
-As shown in Fig~\ref{fig3}(a), we can observe that the four phonon bands (the 67th to the 70th bands) in the middle of the eight bands intersect, forming hourglass dispersions on the $\Gamma$-X and M-$\Gamma$ paths.
+As shown in Fig~\ref{fig3}(a), we can observe that the four phonon bands (the 67th to the 70th bands) cross, forming hourglass dispersions along the $\Gamma$-X and M-$\Gamma$ paths.
 It should be noted that there is a small gap for the 68th and 69th bands along $\Gamma$-R, as shown in Fig~\ref{fig3}(d).
 We also calculated the IRRs for the 68th and 69th bands along the paths $\Gamma$-X, M-$\Gamma$, and $\Gamma$-R, as shown in Fig~\ref{fig3}(a).
 One can realize that 68th and 69th bands have different representations $^1E$ and $^2E$ along the path $\Gamma$-X, and $B$ and $A$ along the path M-$\Gamma$, while they have the same representations $^1E$ and $^1E$ along the path $\Gamma$-R. As a result, they can exhibit band crossing along paths $\Gamma$-X and M-$\Gamma$, and exhibit avoided crossing or anticrossing along path $\Gamma$-R. Actually, the neck point (the band crossing point formed by 68th and 69th bands) of the hourglass are not isolated, and a careful scan shows that the neck point are located on a nodal loop in the $k_z = 0$ plane around the $\Gamma$ point, forming the Weyl hourglass nodal loop.
 Furthermore, due to the symmetry operators $\{C^{+}_{4x}|\frac{1}{4},\frac{1}{4},\frac{3}{4}\}$ and $\{C^{+}_{4y}|\frac{3}{4},\frac{1}{4},\frac{1}{4}\}$, there should be another two Weyl hourglass nodal loops locate on the $k_y = 0$ plane and $k_x = 0$ plane.
-This is also certificated by our DFT calculation, as shown in Fig~\ref{fig3}(e).
-It should be mentioned that the hourglass dispersions here emerge from the triple degenerate points at $\Gamma$ and nodal surface on $k_i=\pi$($i=x,y,z$) planes.
-They are different from the previously reported hourglass fermions that emerge from both twofold degenerate points (for Weyl hourglass fermions) or fourfold degenerate points (for Dirac hourglass fermions).
+This is also certified by our DFT calculation, as shown in Fig~\ref{fig3}(e).
+These hourglass nodal loops are protected by the $\mathcal{PT}$ symmetry, and carry a Berry phase of $\pi$.
+It should be mentioned that the hourglass dispersions here emerge from the triple degenerate points at $\Gamma$ and the nodal surface on the $k_i=\pi$ ($i=x,y,z$) planes.
+They differ from previously reported hourglass fermions, which arise from either twofold degenerate points (in the case of Weyl hourglass fermions)~\cite{wang2016hourglass} or fourfold degenerate points (in the case of Dirac hourglass fermions)~\cite{Li2018nonsymmorphic}.

 Finally, we constructed an eight-band tight-binding model that accurately reproduces all the band crossings in CsBe$_2$F$_5$.
-The detailed information regarding the model and band structure are shown in SM~\cite{SM}.
+The detailed information regarding the model and band structure is shown in SM~\cite{SM}.